 The International Mechanical and Residential Building Codes specify UL2158A Listed materials to be considered as code compliant.
 Underwriter's Laboratory created the UL2158A Standard in 2006 which focused on "Clothes Dryer Transition Duct" that is listed on products which meet/exceed flame burning tests of at least 430 degrees Fahrenheit.
 Combining building code requirements along with manufacture's recommendations, it's evident that only flexible metal vents can be used as transition ducts.

-Today, only two types of flexible metal vents meet the strict building code requirements and are UL2158A Class 0 Listed materials.
-(Class 0 refers to materials being tested to exhibit zero flame and zero smoke attributes during specific laboratory burn tests.)
-Most semi-rigid aluminum ducts are Class 0 along with DryerFlex™ as well.
+Today, only two types of flexible metal vents meet the strict building code requirements and are UL2158A Listed materials that have zero flame spread and zero smoke developed as tested per Surface Burning test of UL2158A.
+Most semi-rigid aluminum duct meet these more stringent standards along with DryerFlex™ as well.
 While semi-rigid aluminum is airflow efficient, it crushes easily and is tough to bend in tight areas.
 DryerFlex can be bent into tight turns without sacrificing airflow efficiency.
 Simply put—DryerFlex combines the flexibility of old foil materials with the efficiency and fire ratings that modern appliances and buildings codes require.

 When looking for the best material to connect the dryer to the wall, DryerFlex is the clearly your only premium option.
 Vent cleaning professionals, appliance installers, and home builders are exclusively installing Dryerflex every day, nationwide.
 Aside from replacing your transition duct with DryerFlex, here are some other helpful tips to ensure your dryer is operating as safe and efficient as possible.